dhellmann/pymotw/PyMOTW/xmlrpclib/index.rst

 ======================

-The simplest way to connect a client to a server is to instantiate a ServerProxy object, giving it the URI of the server.
+The simplest way to connect a client to a server is to instantiate a :class:`ServerProxy` object, giving it the URI of the server.
 For example, the demo server runs on port 9000 of localhost:

 .. include:: xmlrpclib_ServerProxy.py
     :literal:
     :start-after: #end_pymotw_header

-In this case, the ping() method of the service takes no arguments and returns a single boolean value.
+In this case, the :func:`ping()` method of the service takes no arguments and returns a single boolean value.

 ::